-The amendments in the package above to the existing CRR and CRD IV (collectively referred to as 'CRR2') include the following:
+The amendments in the package above to the existing CRR and CRD IV (collectively referred to as "CRR2") include the following:

-A binding leverage ratio ("LR") and changes to the exposure measure

-- A binding detailed net stable funding ratio ("NSFR") - A new Standardised Approach for counterparty credit risk - Changes to the rules for determining the trading and non-trading book boundary and the methodologies for calculating market risk capital charges
+- A binding leverage ratio ("LR") and changes to the exposure measure - A binding detailed net stable funding ratio ("NSFR") - A new Standardised Approach for counterparty credit risk - Changes to the rules for determining the trading and non-trading book boundary and the methodologies for calculating market risk capital charges

-The CRR2 changes are expected to be finalised in 2019 and apply from two years after date of entry into force of the amending regulation though certain elements have slightly different timeframe.
-These proposed changes will need to be considered alongside the implications arising from the UK leaving the European Union.
-MUS(EMEA) is monitoring and preparing for these changes to ensure any upcoming regulatory requirements are met.
+The CRR2 changes were finalised in 2019 and will apply from 28th June 2021 though certain elements have a slightly different timeframe.
+These changes will need to be considered alongside the implications arising from the UK leaving the European Union.
+The Group is monitoring and preparing for these changes to ensure any upcoming regulatory requirements are met.

-The Pillar 3 report is prepared in accordance with the CRR and CRD IV as well as the European Banking Authority ("EBA") guidelines (EBA/GL/2016/11) on disclosure requirements issued in December 2016.
-The report is available on the corporate website of MUS(EMEA) (www.mufgsecurities.com).
-Disclosure in respect of remuneration as required under Article 450 of the CRR is separately published on the same website and forms part of the Pillar 3 disclosure for MUS(EMEA).
+The Pillar 3 disclosures are prepared in accordance with the CRR and CRD IV as well as the European Banking Authority ("EBA") guidelines (EBA/GL/2016/11) on disclosure requirements issued in December 2016.
+The disclosures are available on the Group's corporate website (www.mufgemea.com).
+Disclosure in respect of remuneration as required under Article 450 of the CRR is separately published on the same website and forms part of the Pillar 3 disclosure for the Group.

-This report was verified and approved internally, including a review by the Board of Directors to ensure that the external disclosures convey MUS(EMEA)'s capital and risk profile comprehensively, subject to materiality and proprietary confidentiality.
+The Pillar 3 disclosures were verified and approved internally, including a review by the Board of Directors to ensure that the external disclosures convey the Group's capital and risk profile comprehensively, subject to materiality and proprietary confidentiality.
 There is no requirement for external auditing of these disclosures.